-Olympian Kerri Walsh Jennings says she didn't wear mask to store in 'exercise of being brave'
+Olympian Kerri Walsh Jennings apologizes for Instagram post saying she bravely went shopping with no mask

 The Centers for Disease Control and Prevention has said that face coverings are meant to protect other people in case that person is infected, unknowingly or not.
 And White House Coronavirus Task Force Coordinator Dr. Deborah Birx said, "We know now there's scientific evidence that masks both keep you from infecting others but may also partially protect you from getting infected."

-"My intention is never to hurt or disrespect," Jennings wrote.
-"Please know that.
-I am working my way through these curious times that have me questioning everything.
-I am wanting to lead & stand for my beliefs without upsetting people but, per usual when one takes a stand, this is unlikely."

-Jennings faced backlash online, with one user responding to her post: "I'm a nurse and all healthcare workers are reusing PPE and we don't have routine access to testing.
+Jennings faced quick backlash, with one user responding to her post: "I'm a nurse and all healthcare workers are reusing PPE and we don't have routine access to testing.
 We put ourselves at risk daily to care for patients the least that everyone else can do is social distance and wear a mask in public."

 Another user wrote, "This is incredibly selfish and ignorant."